Smoking is generally considered bad for you. Thus, smoking is portrayed by the villain, so as to drive home the AnviliciousAesop that Drugs Are Bad.

 On a minor note, the goddess Anoianote Goddess of Things Getting Stuck In Drawers, but after Moist von Lipwig namedrops her for a bit of "providence" the spike in popularity has her tipped for Goddess of Lost Causes is also a chainsmoker, and smelling cigarette smoke is supposedly a sign that you're in her presence, but it doesn't come up much since she features most prominently in Going Postal and Making Money, and thus her presence is rather overshadowed by that of Adora Belle.note A long-time follower of Anoia, and [[Wild Mass Guessing theorized to be her avatar.
 Justified because she's implied to have been a volcano goddess in prehistoric times.

 It's also mentioned in Going Postal that the sort of craftsman who smokes a pipe, and is therefore prepared to go through the methodical processes of tamping down, knocking out, etc., can be relied upon to be methodical in his work as well.
 Coincidentally, in Real Life Bernard Pearson of the Discworld Emporium smokes a pipe.

-In Forgotten Realms, one of Elminster's "trademarks" is pipe spewing vile blue or green smoke.
-Justified: magic in FR requires material components (burning pipe provides several) and Elminster is immune to mundane ailments like smoker's cough (...or some poisons, or need to sleep).
-Pipe itself holds lots of enchantments (e.g. it's able to follow owner, teleporting when necessary) and is activation key to some others.
+In Forgotten Realms, one of Elminster's "trademarks" is a pipe spewing vile blue or green smoke.
+Justified: magic in FR requires material components (a burning pipe provides several) and Elminster is immune to mundane ailments like smoker's cough (...and some poisons, and the need to sleep).
+The pipe itself holds lots of enchantments (e.g. it's able to follow its owner, teleporting when necessary) and is the activation key to some others.

 In The Lord of the Rings, smoking is not an indicator of good or evil but of culture, as smoking is not universally known or done.